The 6 best travel hair dryers that are compact but powerful, no matter where you're drying

 Reasons to avoid

-The first thing to note about this fun and funky dryer, as shown in our image below, is its size; dryers that have been designed specifically for travel are almost all smaller than standard, but Amika's Mighty Mini Dryer is barely bigger than our hand.
-(Currently it is only available in the UK, so look to the Skanwen model for something smaller in the US.)
-Because of this, we were genuinely impressed by how much power it managed to rev up when we first switched it on – mighty and mini indeed!
-But not only that, we were pleased with how well it dried our hair and it didn't take an age to do so.
+The first thing to note about this psychedelic-designed is its size; dryers that have been designed specifically for travel are almost all smaller than standard, but Amika's Mighty Mini Dryer is barely bigger than my hand.
+With this in mind I was genuinely impressed by its power when I first switched it on – mighty and mini indeed.
+Not only that, I was also pleased with how well it dried my hair; it didn't take an age to do so.

-Another plus is that, as well as the concentrator nozzle, this dryer also comes with a teeny tiny diffuser, which isn't that standard for travel dryers.
-This will, therefore, be very welcome to those who usually use one of the best hair dryers for curly hair who are wanting to define their natural curls while drying.
-Granted, you can't fit a lot of hair into this tiny diffuser at one time, but it's better than no diffuser, and was a welcome inclusion in our books.
-For those who are traveling as light as possible, this will take up an incredibly small amount of space without compromising too much on results.
+Another plus point is that, along with the concentrator nozzle, this dryer also comes with a teeny tiny diffuser, which isn't that standard for travel dryers.
+This will be very welcome news to those who usually use a diffuser on their curls when drying.
+Granted, you can't fit very much hair at all into this tiny diffuser, but it's better than no diffuser whatsoever, making it a beneficial inclusion in my book.
+So for those who want or need to travel as light as possible, this will take up barely any space without significantly compromising the results.

 3. BaByliss Travel Dryer